department-of-veterans-affairs/vets-website/content/pages/health-care/index.md

     - url: /health-care/health-conditions
       title: Health Needs and Conditions
       description: Find out how to access VA services for mental health, women’s health, and other specific needs.
-  - heading: Get Health Information Based On Your Service History
-    links:
-    - url: /health-care/health-conditions/conditions-related-to-service-era/
-      title: Conditions Related to When and Where You Served
-      description: Find out which service-connected health concerns you should be aware of, based on when and where you served.
 ---

 <div class="va-introtext">